openlab-at-city-tech/openlab/wp-content/plugins/tablepress/readme.txt

 Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the plugin website.

 = Support? =

+**Premium Support**

+Users with a valid TablePress Premium license plan are eligible for Priority Email Support, directly from the plugin developer!
+[Find out more!](https://tablepress.org/premium/)

+**Community Support for users of the Free version**

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress/).
-Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
+Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress/#new-post) if you don't find an existing answer.
 Thank you!

 = Requirements? =
-In short: WordPress 5.6 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 5.8 or higher, while the latest version of WordPress is always recommended.

 = Languages and Localization? =
 TablePress uses the ["Translate WordPress" platform](https://translate.wordpress.org/).
 Please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/) for available translations.

 To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating.

-= Migration from WP-Table Reloaded =
-Several years ago, TablePress has superseded the now discontinued WP-Table Reloaded plugin.
-If you are still using that, please see the [migration guide](https://tablepress.org/migration-from-wp-table-reloaded/) and switch to TablePress.

 = Development =
-You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TobiasBg/TablePress).
+You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TablePress/TablePress).

 = Where can I get more information? =
-Please visit the [official plugin website](https://tablepress.org/) for the latest information on this plugin, or [follow @TablePress](https://twitter.com/TablePress) on Twitter.
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for the latest information on TablePress or [follow @TablePress](https://twitter.com/TablePress) on Twitter.

 == Usage ==

 After installing the plugin, you can create and manage tables on the "TablePress" screen in the WordPress Dashboard.

-To show one of your tables in a post or on a page, embed the Shortcode `[table id=<the-ID> /]` into a "Shortcode" block at the desired place in the block editor.
-Each table has a unique ID that needs to be adjusted in that Shortcode.
+To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.

-After that, you might want to change the styling of the table.
-You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
-Some examples for common styling changes can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
+Examples for common styling changes via "Custom CSS" code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.

-== Acknowledgements ==

-Special thanks go to [Allan Jardine](https://www.sprymedia.co.uk/) for the [DataTables JavaScript library](https://www.datatables.net/).
-Thanks to all language file translators!
-Thanks to every donor, supporter, and bug reporter!
+**Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/)**

 == License ==

-This plugin is Free Software, released and licensed under the GPL, version 2 (https://www.gnu.org/licenses/gpl-2.0.html).
+This plugin is Free Software, released and licensed under the [GPL, version 2](https://www.gnu.org/licenses/gpl-2.0.html).
 You may use it free of charge for any purpose.

 == Changelog ==

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 1.14 =
-* Full compatibility with WordPress 5.8.
-* Enhancement: Make behavior of bulk action selectors on the "All tables" screen more user-friendly.
-* Enhancement: Apply and enforce more granular coding standards for better code maintainability.
-* Enhancement: Allow import files with an .xlsm file extension, in addition to .xlsx files.
-* Enhancement: Add more options (filter and action hooks) for external integration of custom code.
-* Bugfix: Fix handling of the help box on the "Edit" screen when it's opened again after closing it.
-* Bugfix: Properly return modified table data when external code integrates into TablePress.
-* Bugfix: Correctly localize dates in files names of downloaded export files.
-* Bugfix: Fix typos in the code for math formula parsing that could lead to error messages in rare cases.
-* Updated external libraries (DataTables, SimpleXLSX, Build tools).
-* Some internal changes for better stability, translations, and documentation.

-= Version 1.13 =
-* Full compatibility with WordPress 5.7.
-* Enhancement: Allow replacing/appending existing tables when importing a ZIP archive of files.
-* Enhancement: Add ARIA labels to the table when its name or description is printed.
-* Enhancement: Update list of allowed CSS features in "Custom CSS".
-* Enhancement: Increase compatibility with PHP 8 and jQuery 3.x by no longer using deprecated functions.
-* Bugfix: Properly update cell references in formulas when one is moved, on the "Edit" screen.
-* Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
-* Some internal changes for better stability, translations, and documentation.
-* TablePress 1.13 requires WordPress 5.6!
+= Version 2.0.2 =

+TablePress 2.0.2 fixes a few bugs in TablePress 2.0.1 and TablePress 2.0.
+For more information on the great changes in TablePress 2.0, please see below.

+* The “Edit” screen now supports Ctrl/Cmd + L/I/E keyboard shortcuts for the “Insert Link”, “Insert Image”, and “Advanced Editor” buttons, respectively.
+* The “Edit” screen now supports Ctrl/Cmd + Shift + ↑/↓/←/→ keyboard shortcuts for moving the currently selected rows up or down, or the currently selected columns left or right.
+* An error where tables could not be saved was fixed.
+(TablePress Pro and Max only.)
+* The Fixed Columns module now properly shows multiple fixed columns.
+(TablePress Pro and Max only.)
+* The integration of the Automatic Periodic Table Import module was fixed.
+(TablePress Max only.)

+TablePress 2.0.1 contains these changes:

+* TablePress will again work correctly when it's “network activated” on WordPress Multisite installations.
+* Issues that some users had with saving changes on the “Edit” screen are fixed.
+* The misalignment between head and body rows when using “Horizontal Scrolling” is fixed.
+* The vertical alignment of elements in table cells is back to its old behavior, due to issues in some themes.
+* No errors should be thrown anymore when the “Table Features for Site Visitors” are active for tables that have combined cells or no head row.
+* The “Shortcode” text field, often used for copy and paste, on the “Edit” is back!
+* More valuable information about errors is given when a table import fails.
+* An issue with the sorting arrow icons showing as weird characters is fixed.
+* No errors should be thrown anymore when required PHP extensions are missing on a server when evaluating math formulas.

+Besides a fresh and modern look of the TablePress screens, here are the highlights of TablePress 2.0:

+**Completely new “Edit” screen for tables**

+* TablePress now has an even more spreadsheet-like user interface that makes working with large tables a breeze.
+* Editing will be much faster: A right-click context menu allows for quick access to the table manipulation tools.
+* A keyboard shortcut for saving changes will save a lot of scrolling.

+**Block editor support instead of having to deal with Shortcodes**

+* The new “TablePress table” block will give you a preview of the table when inserting it into a post or page, for a more intuitive embedding of tables.
+You won’t even have to remember the table ID, as a table search is included.
+* And if you want, converting existing Shortcodes is just two clicks away.

+**Easier styling of tables with CSS variables**

+* You can now use CSS variables instead of complex CSS selectors for quicker and easier styling changes, in particular of table colors.
+* The CSS selectors in the default CSS have been simplified for higher compatibility with more themes.

+**Importing tables is easier and more powerful than ever**

+* Simply drag&drop files to import them -- even multiple files at once, even of different formats!
+* No more need to choose the import file format: The auto detection will know if it’s a CSV, Excel, HTML, or JSON file.
+* In addition, more file formats are recognized, like the LibreOffice ODS format.
+* The Excel import is much more powerful: For example, clickable links and simple styling will be recognized and imported!
+* The Replace/Append select box also has a live-search with autocomplete now, making finding the right table much faster.

+**New formula calculation engine**

+* TablePress now understands many more formulas, just as you know them from Excel!
+* The formulas even support text strings now, which enables many new ways of automatically creating table content.
+* When exporting tables, potentially dangerous formulas will be escaped, to increase protection against CSV injection attacks.

+**Premium versions**

+* Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/)

+**Behind the scenes**

+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Automated code compatibility checks and build tools simplify chores for easier development.
+* Support for PHP 8.1 and PHP 8.2.
+* TablePress 2.0 requires WordPress 5.8.

 == Upgrade Notice ==

-= 1.14 =
+= 2.0.2 =
 This update is a stability, maintenance, and compatibility release.
-Updating is recommended.
+Updating is highly recommended.

-= 1.13 =
+= 2.0.1 =
 This update is a stability, maintenance, and compatibility release.
-Updating is recommended.
+Updating is highly recommended.

+= 2.0 =
+This update is a major feature update that brings many cool and new things.
+Updating is highly recommended.